atlassian-labs/unstoppable-mockery/CONTRIBUTING.md

-# Contributing to @lexicographic/keys
+# Contributing to unstoppable-mockery

-Thank you for considering a contribution to `@lexicographic/keys`!
+Thank you for considering a contribution to `unstoppable-mockery`!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style